LeBron hits 38K, but Embiid leads 76ers past Lakers 113-112 - NewsBreak

 LeBron hits 38K, but Embiid leads 76ers past Lakers 113-112

-The Lakers didn't called timeout as Westbrook drove to the hoop with a chance to win it.
-He couldn't get off a shot or a pass, with an apparent crosscourt pass attempt deflecting off Niang's hands before time ran out.
+Westbrook drove to the hoop with a chance to win it, but couldn't get off a shot or a pass, with an apparent crosscourt pass attempt deflecting off Niang's hands before time ran out.

-“(Embiid) was grabbing my wrist,” Westbrook said.
-“I couldn't get my hand up to shoot. ...
-Couldn't get the ball up.
-It's frustrating, but I know the game didn't come down to that one shot.”

 Westbrook had 20 points, 14 rebounds and 11 assists, extending his NBA record with his 198th career triple-double.
 Westbrook has four triple-doubles off the bench this season, putting him past Detlef Schrempf for the career record for triple-doubles as a reserve.